- There were around 2,700 new cases of mesothelioma in the UK in 2012, that’s around 7 people every day.

 - Almost half (47%) of cases of mesothelioma are diagnosed in people aged 75 and over.

-- 46% of mesothelioma cases occur in people aged 75 and over, and 8% occur in those aged under 60.
+- 7% of mesothelioma cases are diagnosed in those aged under 60.

 Deaths from mesothelioma, 2012, UK